 - Olive Oil – This will be best for salad dressings & for drizzling over things.
 It is also important to know that olive oil should be avoided in cooking at high heat as it will start to burn over 180°C (355°F).

-- Lard or Ghee – Great for cooking & baking with.
-You will also use need it for use in some paleo diet recipes.
+- Lard or Ghee – Great for cooking & baking.
+You will also need to use it for use in some Paleo diet recipes.

 Spices & Herbs